+Reroute Length

-Reroute Length 0.5 mile Trail Surface Raised boardwalk, gravel
+Raised boardwalk, natural tread

 Improvements to the pathway connecting the municipal dock and community in Warms Springs Bay to Baranof Lake and the Grotto hot springs are needed to withstand the high and increasing levels of visitation.
 Baranof has been a mecca for recreational users for over 100 years, attracting visitors wanting to experience the 3-mile-long Baranof Lake and the hot springs, impounded into a natural granite bathing pool, located directly alongside the river from the Lake.